17 Beautiful Picnic Spots in the Blue Mountains

 Directions: You can see the exact location here.

-• Public transport rating: difficult – it’s a very long walk from the train station.
+• Public transport rating: Difficult.
+It’s a very long walk from the train station.

 • Wheel Friendly: No